 Remote learning refers to a time when all of our students and staff are at home learning and working.
 At any point, it is possible the School may move to remote learning at the direction of the government or the Head of School.

 Hybrid learning refers to a time when a few or some students are at home learning while the remainder of the community is on campus.
 We recognize that there are some families who are immunocompromised or may otherwise opt not to attend classes in person.

 If you opt for your child to learn from home while the remainder of students are on campus, we will need to be notified in writing (email Natalie@msdurham.org) by 4pm the Tuesday before each week, and your child will be considered a hybrid learner for the upcoming week.
 If you opt for your child to be a hybrid learner, this will be for the entire upcoming week.
 If your plan is to choose hybrid learning for an extended period of time, please let Natalie know your plan.
 This will inform our teachers of what hybrid learning materials they will provide.

-If your child or a family member is diagnosed with COVID-19 and/or your family is isolating/quarantining at home, you will be in touch with the administrative office to notify of that information and will then be added to the list of hybrid learners for the period that the child is out of the classroom.
+If your child or a family member is diagnosed with COVID-19 and/or your family is isolating/quarantining at home, you will be in touch with the administrative office to notify of that information and we will begin sharing hybrid learning materials as needed and as we are able, for the period that the child is out of the classroom.

 Depending on the situation that dictates remote or hybrid learning, we will assess MSD family access to campus for pick-up of educational materials/supplies.

 It is important to us that we maintain a feeling of connectedness through this process.
 We will be in regular contact in a variety of ways and continued communication between teachers and families is assured.